 Global Calculation

 To estimate the total number of passwords in use worldwide, we multiply the number of internet users by the average number of passwords per user.
-This calculation provides an approximation of global password usage :
+This calculation provides a close approximation of global password usage*

 Key Considerations